-If motor insulation readings are less than 10 M Ω (Megaohm), available when the fan is used during an emergency operation, to ensure that adequate insulation life is available should the fan be required for emergency operation, then we recommend that the motor must be replaced with a new motor which has been manufactured in accordance with current requirements as stated within the EN12101-3 specification.
+Where the fan is to be used for an emergency (smoke extraction) operation, if motor insulation readings are less than $10 \text{ M}\Omega$ (Megaohm), then to ensure that adequate insulation life is available should the fan be required for emergency operation, we therefore recommend that the motor must be replaced with a new motor, which has been manufactured in accordance with current requirements as stated within the EN12101-3 specification

-When dealing with High Temperature Smoke Extract fans, only an authorised company may undertake the maintenance.
-Failure to do so may invalidate any warranty and CE / UKCA Certification.
-The motor manufacturer's specification sheets are available through Woods Air Movement.
+When dealing with High Temperature Smoke Extract fans, only an authorized company may undertake the maintenance.
+Failure to do so may invalidate our warranty.
+The motor manufacturer's specification sheets are available through Woods Air Movement USA.
 After overhaul/extended maintenance the fan assembly must be correctly installed back into its original position in accordance Paragraphs 12, 13, 14 and 15 of this document.

 After conducting overhaul /extended maintenance the fan assembly must be correctly installed back into its original position in accordance Paragraphs 12, 13, 14 and 15 of this document.
-For advice on "switching on" after maintenance, please refer to paragraph 16.7.
+For advice on "switching on" after maintenance, please refer to paragraph 16.5.